Quantum computational chemistry: Quantum computational chemistry algorithms

+The parametrized circuits, or `ans\"atze', for the VQE lie between two extremes: hardware-efficient and chemically inspired.
+There has been relatively little work comparing the effectiveness of different ans\"atze for anything but the smallest chemistry problems.
+As quantum computers with tens of qubits become more widely available, and quantum simulators become more powerful, there will be greater scope to test different ans\"atze for larger problem sizes.

-\paragraph{Hardware efficient ansatze \\} Hardware efficient ansatze were introduced by Farhi~\textit{et al.} for the Quantum Approximate Optimisation Algorithm (QAOA)~\cite{farhi2014quantum}, which is very similar to the VQE.
-These ansatze rely on short circuits, and utilise a limited selection of gates that are easy to implement on the available hardware.
+\paragraph{Hardware efficient ans\"atze \\} { a.
+Hardware efficient ans\"atze} Hardware efficient ans\"atze have been in use since the first VQE experiment by \textcite{peruzzo2014variational}.
+These ans\"atze are comprised of repeated, dense blocks of a limited selection of parametrized gates that are easy to implement with the available hardware.
+They seek to build a flexible trial state using as few gates as possible.
 As such, they are well suited to the quantum computers currently available, which have short coherence times and constrained gate topologies.
-However hardware-efficient ansatze are unlikely to be suitable for large molecules, as they take into account no details of the chemical system being simulated.
-One such hardware-efficient ansatz was used to find the ground state energies of several small molecules by Kandala~\textit{et al.}~\cite{kandala2017hardware}.
+Hardware-efficient ans\"atze have been used to find the ground state energies of several small molecules~\cite{kandala2017hardware,kandala2018extending}.
+However they are unlikely to be suitable for larger systems, as they take into account no details of the chemical system being simulated. \textcite{ParticleHole} attempted to tackle this issue, by proposing hardware efficient ans\"atze which conserve particle number, and so permit the use of a chemically motivated initial state.
+This proposal has been experimentally demonstrated \cite{ganzhorn2018gateefficient} on a superconducting system.

-Recent work~\cite{Barren} has shown that using hardware efficient ansatze with random initial parameters leads to several problems.
-The trial states produced will cluster on a `barren plateau' in Hilbert space, with energy value close to the average of a totally mixed state.
-The gradient is also zero among most directions of this space, making classical optimisation extremely difficult.
-These effects become exponentially more prominent as the number of qubits and circuit depth increases.
-This suggests that randomly initialised hardware efficient ansatze are not a scalable solution for problems in quantum computational chemistry.
+\textcite{Barren} showed that using hardware efficient ans\"atze with random initial parameters makes the energy gradient essentially zero among most directions of Hilbert space, making classical optimisation extremely difficult.
+This effect becomes exponentially more prominent as the number of qubits and circuit depth increases.
+This suggests that randomly initialised hardware efficient ans\"atze are not a scalable solution for problems in quantum computational chemistry.
+While techniques have been proposed to combat this problem~\cite{grant2019barren}, further work is needed to determine their efficacy beyond small system sizes.\\

-However, there has been recent work seeking to improve hardware efficient ansatze~\cite{ParticleHole}, by introducing modifications to the circuit used in Ref.~\cite{kandala2017hardware}.
-The two qubit entangling gates were replaced with particle number conserving entangling gates, which are natural to implement on certain hardware~\cite{ParticleHole}.
-This enables the hardware efficient ansatz to be used with an initial Hartree--Fock state, avoiding the barren plateau problem described above.